 My site’s audience consists of passionate writers who aspire to write or are actively involved in writing children’s books for publication.
 It’s a very specific audience.
 So if you don’t do your research on my site, see the words “kid” and “lit,” and email me a great opportunity to hawk your children’s educational resource for you, you will fall flat.

-Marketing is a numbers game.
+Author marketing is a numbers game.
 You have to send X emails to get something from even 1% of your targets.
 It’s discouraging.
 But if you approach it from the angle of pretending to be the site owner and asking, “What’s in it for me?”
 AND if you target specific sites which have an audience in common with you, you will have more luck.

 AND A THIRD BONUS TIP.
 As writers for babies, children, tweens, and teens, your marketing audience (most likely) isn’t actual children.
 There are very few places where children under 13 can legally be online.
 Your marketing audience is the people buying stuff for those children, and the educators and librarians of those children.